|

 knowledge alone does not a great model make.
 It

+also takes some artistic and modeling talent.
 Click on this picture for more on this scene and you

 can see for yourself that Chip is not lacking on those